The symbolism behind Trump's clenched fist – DW – 07/15/2024

 The hand first emerged in political depictions and logos around the period of the German Revolution of 1848.
 Intertwined hands became the symbol of a young, organized workforce that relied on brotherhood and solidarity.

-Then a first major wave of strikes swept through Europe towards the end of the 19th century.
+Then, a first major wave of strikes swept through Europe toward the end of the 19th century.
 Representations of clenched fists, raised in battle, reinforced the workers' demands for better working conditions and social security.
 "The explosive power of social issues can be represented with the clenched fist," wrote cultural scientist Korff.

 The fist: From weapon to symbolic threat

-The clenched fist is nevertheless an immemorial gesture, as noted researcher Roland Posner, former head of the Semiotics Department at the Technical University of Berlin.
+The clenched fist is nevertheless an immemorial gesture, the now-deceased researcher Roland Posner, former head of the Semiotics Department at the Technical University of Berlin, once wrote.

 The fist, humanity's most basic weapon, combines the strength of the hand and the arm.

-But beyond actually using it to hit someone, the sight of a clenched fist eventually became enough of a threat to put the enemy to flight.
+The sight of a clenched fist can often appear as a threat or challenge to flight.
 It is very likely that even people in the Stone Age clenched their fists to defend their cave, family, supplies and fire that were vital to their survival.

 Paintings on 2,000-to-3,000-year-old Greek vases show people using their hands in fistfights, clenched in victory or showing insulting gestures.